 Both PET and SPECT techniques are used broadly in nuclear medicine today.
 Various factors may determine which imaging modality is used for a specific patient or disease, including availability of a PET or SPECT camera and/or the associated radiopharmaceuticals required to perform the procedures, as well as individual physician or facility practice and preference.

 At AAA, we specialize in the development of precision imaging radioligands for oncology, which target specific tumor markers.

 Nuclear Medicine Therapy

 Targeted Radioligand Therapy combines a precision targeting compound with a therapeutic radioisotope (a radioactive particle).
-After administration into the bloodstream, the radioligand binds to the tumor and act as the delivery agent for treatment via the radioisotope, which damages tumor cells, disrupting their ability to replicate and/or triggering cell death.
+After administration into the bloodstream, the radioligand binds to the tumor and acts as the delivery agent for treatment via the radioisotope, which damages tumor cells, disrupting their ability to replicate and/or triggering cell death.

 Many different types of targeting ligands can be used for RLT.
 One example would be a peptide, which might also be referred to as Peptide Receptor Radioisotope Therapy (PRRT).

 The radioisotopes used in nuclear medicine imaging and therapy typically have very short periods of activity, or half-lives, often hours or a couple of days.
 This means that each dose is produced on-demand for an individual patient.
-It also means that shipping, handling and administering these medicines require special procedures.
+It also means that shipping, handling and administering these medicines requires special procedures.
 Advanced Accelerator Applications manages the entire process from clinical development and regulatory approval to full commercial production and the logistical management of the delivery process in time for treatment to be effectively administered.